 Check out tips from early education experts at The Family Conservancy to help you plan & make memories.
 And you can find even more parenting resources at The Family Conservancy; a KC organization that empowers families so your children can have bright futures!

 How to Make the Most of Spring Break with Kids:

-You don’t have travel far to expose children to adventure.
-Kansas City has tons of explore:
+You don’t have to travel far to expose children to adventure.
+Kansas City has tons of exploring:

 If you’re sticking around the area, consider dedicating a day to exploring our community.
 You can use the or Downtown Staycation Guide to plan an adventure in your own city…

 You can even involve them in planning Spring Break activities & do a little research before your adventure.
 Head to your local library to find books about what you can expect.

 For example, if you plan a trip to the zoo, look for books about animals you might see and where they come from.
 If you’re heading to the Nelson-Atkins Museum of Art, look for books about art and history.

 Your adventure is likely going to spark lots of questions, and you probably won’t have all the answers.
 Be mindful of the value of these questions and encourage their curiosity with questions of your own.

 Don’t forget, things you’ve seen a hundred times may be new and exciting for your child.
 The questions they ask offer great insight into what interests them.